hbarry89/ChatFlow/README.md

 [Click here](https://chatflow-986171215eab.herokuapp.com/) for the live link.

-Due to Heroku fees, the live link might not be operable.
+Due to hosting fees, the live link might not be operable.
 However, you can run the app locally, by following these instructions:
 1. Clone the repositary.
 2. On the server side, run:
 ```